tamizhvendan/tamizhvendan.github.com/source/_posts/2015-05-09-grouping-data-into-buckets-using-fsharp.markdown

   - fsharp
 ---

-Last week I come across an interesting data grouping problem, which groups the data into different buckets based on given filters as shown in the image below
+Last week I came across an interesting data grouping problem, which groups the data into different buckets based on the given filters as shown in the image below

 {% img center /images/fs_data_grouping/bucket_function.png %}